 After finishing their veterinary degree, veterinarians can also specialize in behavior by completing a two-year residency under a board-certified veterinary behaviorist and passing a board exam.
 For veterinary behaviorists to also qualify for the Certified Applied Animal Behaviorist designation, they must then complete three more years in the field.
 The benefit of veterinary behaviorists is that they can use all the tools and techniques of other behaviorists and can also prescribe medication for problems that require it.

 Veterinarians and behaviorists work closely together.
 In fact, it’s important to consult your veterinarian whenever your dog shows changes in behavior.
 For example, if your dog begins to growl when touched or stops responding to cues like “sit,” medical conditions such as arthritis or hearing loss could be at the root of the problem.
 Any underlying health issue that causes pain can also lead to behavior and personality changes.
 If your vet rules out an underlying medical condition, then you might want to discuss consulting an animal behaviorist.

 Researching your chosen breed before you get a dog will help ensure you find the right match.
 For example, high-energy dogs are best suited to active people.
 If you’re educated about the right breed for your lifestyle, you are less likely to be surprised or disappointed in your dog’s behavior.
-Whether you work with a behavior consultant, applied animal behaviorist, or veterinary behaviorist, you should be able to rely on his or her vast knowledge and education to help determine what’s to blame for your dog’s problem behavior.
+Whether you work with a behavioral consultant, applied animal behaviorist, or veterinary behaviorist, you should be able to rely on their vast knowledge and education to help determine what’s behind your dog’s problem behavior.
 With the right treatment, such as training, environmental management, or counterconditioning, the end goal is a happier, calmer, better-behaved dog — and a contented owner.